BrighterCommand/Docs/source/BuildingAPipeline.rst

-Our pipes and filters approach supports the *Russian Doll Model* of calling the handler pipeline, a context bag for the pipeline, and support fo generating a request path description out-of-the-box.
+Our pipes and filters approach supports the *Russian Doll Model* of calling the handler pipeline, a context bag for the pipeline, and support for generating a request path description out-of-the-box.

 The *Russian Doll Model* is names for the
 `Matryoshka <https://en.wikipedia.org/wiki/Matryoshka_doll>`__ wooden